Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Abstract

 \section{Abstract}

-{\fnsymbol{footnote}} {\arabic{footnote}} Current approaches for scaling inference-time compute in transformers rely on training them to emit explicit chain-of-thought tokens before producing an answer.
-While these methods are powerful, they are limited because they cannot be applied during pretraining and are limited to only serially-generated, natural-language verbalization to scale inference-time compute.
-In this work, we propose \thoughtbubbles{}, a transformer variant that natively performs parallel adaptive computation in latent space by learning to fork or delete residual streams.
-Thus, tokens that require a large amount of computation can form a ``bubble'' of cloned residuals in the middle of the network for additional thinking.
-Crucially, this behavior is learned during pretraining with only language modeling loss. \thoughtbubbles{} outperforms both standard decoder LMs as well as non-adaptive parallel computation approaches on \owt and \pesto perplexity and in zero-shot evaluations such as HellaSwag and LAMBADA after pretraining across 150M to 772M parameter scales.
-The implicit nature of our method enables adaptive computation to be learned starting at pretraining time, paving the way to unify train and test-time behavior for reasoning models.
+\looseness=-1 Current approaches for scaling inference-time compute in transformers train them to emit explicit chain-of-thought tokens before producing an answer.
+While these methods are powerful, they are limited because they cannot be applied during pretraining and rely solely on serially-generated, natural-language verbalization.
+In this work, we propose \thoughtbubbles, a transformer variant that natively performs parallel adaptive computation in latent space by learning to fork or delete residual streams.
+Thus, tokens requiring more computation can form a ``bubble'' of cloned residuals in the middle of the network.
+Crucially, this behavior is learned during pretraining with only language modeling loss.
+Using half of the training budget, \thoughtbubbles outperforms the perplexity and zero-shot evals of both standard decoder LMs and those using non-adaptive parallel computation approaches.
+These results hold across model sizes from 150M to 1.9B. \thoughtbubbles achieves competitive GSM8K results using half of the baseline's token budget.
+The implicit nature of our method enables models to begin learning adaptive computation at pretraining time, paving the way to unified train-time and test-time scaling behaviors.